Effective Date: 9-22-21

 The worker may complete the Initial Referral – Residential Subsidy (CD-233) form with the parent(s)/guardian(s) in order to evaluate the child’s need for residential services.
 This is an optional form staff may use to help guide the discussion with the family during an initial meeting regarding residential services.

-The parent(s)/guardian(s) must complete the Residential Treatment Referral, CS-9, with the assistance of the worker.
+The parent(s)/guardian(s) must complete the Residential and Specialized Placement Referral, CS-9, with the assistance of the worker.
 Documentation of the child’s condition from appropriate professionals (psychological, psychiatric, etc.) is required and must be obtained by the parent(s)/guardian(s).

 - Residential level changes require a new approval.